sanatcodes/delivery-insurance-chainlink-hackathon/README.md

 they might not be able to deliver as promptly as Amazon, consumers do have the garuntee that they would be componsated for delays.

 ## Tools we have used
+- Chainlink API calls / external adapter
-- Chainlink
+- Chainlink Keepers
 - Solidity
-- IPFS
 - Hardhat
 - Svelte
-- Polygon

 ### Testing Dependancy
 - In order to locally test our parcel [trackingAPI](https://github.com/sanatcodes/mockAPItestingMore/tree/improving_api) we mocked it using [Varcel](varcel.com)